 Before instructing, I advise that you make enquiries as to the professional competence and reputation of the lawyers concerned.
 This is not always as difficult as you may think.

 Do ask yourself when considering ‘success rates’ and testimonials if they apply to the individuals who will be handling your case.
 Occasionally the lawyer you deal with is not the lawyer to whom the success rates apply.

 Do also check their qualifications (they may not all be solicitors or even legally qualified).
 You may wish to make your own investigations – nowadays there is often evidence that can be checked.
 For example, you can ask lawyers to point you to publications/blogs they have personally written on their area of specialisation.

 Check them out on social media, you can often find their Linkedin profiles.
 See how many personal recommendations have been posted about them and what they say.

 And, of course, you can check online reviews, such as Trust Pilot or Google reviews.
-You can only check Google reviews these if a ‘Google my Business’ entry has been made which enables any client to post a publically visible review.
+You can only check Google reviews if a ‘Google my Business’ entry has been made which enables any client to post a publicly visible review.

 Posting Reviews Online